Reciprocating Pump: A positive displacement pump which utilizes a plunger or piston to change a cavity’s volume, and

-Durability: Reciprocating pumps are used in some of the most abrasive and corrosive applications.
-Fluid ends and fluid end parts can be made in many different materials such as stainless steel, aluminum bronze, tungsten carbide, ceramic, and more.
+- Durability: Reciprocating pumps are used in some of the most abrasive and corrosive applications.
+Fluid ends and fluid end parts can be made of many different materials such as stainless steel, aluminum bronze, tungsten carbide, ceramic, and more.
 A wide selection of valve types are used in abrasive applications such as pumping cement, sand slurry, mud, etc.

 - Efficiency: Reciprocating pumps operate at high a higher efficiency compared to other pump designs.
 In most cases, at any setpoint, reciprocating pumps operate around 90%.